 Palladium, for example, valued for its conductive properties and chemical stability, is used in hundreds of millions of electronic devices sold annually for electrodes and connector platings, but it’s relatively scarce on Earth.
 A single giant, platinum-rich asteroid could contain as much platinum-group metals as all reserves on Earth, the Google-backed Planetary Resources claims.
 That’s a massive bounty.
 As Planetary Resources and other U.S. and foreign companies scramble for control over these valuable space minerals, competing “land grabs” by armed satellites may come next.
 Platinum-group metals in space may serve the same role as oil has on Earth, threatening to extend geopolitical struggles into astropolitical ones, something Trump is keen on preparing for.
 Yesterday he said he’s seriously weighing the idea of a “Space Force” military branch.

-Posted by in categories: economics, geopolitics, space, treaties
+Posted in economics, geopolitics, space, treaties

 My article with Jeff Sommers (see “The emerging field of space economics: theoretical and practical considerations”, The Space Review, December 18, 2017) raised considerable criticism regarding the Moon Treaty, particularly, the inclusion of the Common Heritage of Mankind (CHM) doctrine.
 Leigh Ratiner, L5 attorney during the 1980 Senate ratification hearings, had identified CHM as the reason for rejecting ratification:

-Posted by in categories: business, environmental, governance, government, law, policy, science, space, space travel, treaties
+Posted in business, environmental, governance, government, law, policy, science, space, space travel, treaties

 “UNISPACE+50 will celebrate the fiftieth anniversary of the first United Nations Conference on the Exploration and Peaceful Uses of Outer Space.
 It will also be an opportunity for the international community to gather and consider the future course of global space cooperation for the benefit of humankind.